 Bush Chaplain Rev Mitch Fialkowski in the Murchison and Remote areas of WA

 One of the priorities for this year is to see the Midwife program open a special facility that has the capacity for delivering babies.
 This has been Mon’s dream for many years.
-A block of land in Kyaukkyi has been chosen, plans have been approved, the building will begin as soon as funds have been raised.
+The building has now been built, it’s now at the stage of needing to be fit out with equipment to be operational.
 Not only will the new clinic be used for women giving birth but also for antenatal clinics, ultrasounds and midwife training.
 This dream can only be made a reality for the families in Myanmar with financial donations.
+Donations will go towards all the equipment that will be necessary for the clinic to run.
 A donation of any amount helps to meet the budget and is very much appreciated.
 Donate today at https://www.sustainmyanmar.org/donate

 Click on the link below to read a Newsletter from Mon: